makeyourownmaker/QuasicrystalGifs/README.md

 Each frame of the animation is a summation of waves at evenly-spaced rotations.
-That is, every point in each animation frame is colored according to the sum of sins and cosines depending on the x and y coordinates.
+That is, every point in each animation frame is colored according to the sum of sines and cosines depending on the x and y coordinates.
 The animation is determined by an evenly-spaced orientation angle between 0 and 2 * pi.